pixiedust/pixiedust/docs/_sources/install.txt

     jupyter notebook directory/containing/notebook

-This should automatically open a web browser that looks similar to the following:
+This should automatically open a web browser that looks shows you this:

 .. container::